M64GitHub/neuralnet/README.md

  - input layer
  - hidden layers[]
  - output layer
+ - type of activation functions for all neurons

 The structure of the final model is dynamically created, derived from the net's "number of ..." parameters.